RulyOctareza/MySwiftApp/README.md

 ## Setup Instructions
 1. Clone the repository or download the project files.
-2. Open `MySwiftApp.xcodeproj` in Xcode.
+2. Open `RestaurantApp.xcodeproj` in Xcode.
 3. Build and run the project on a simulator or a physical device.

 ## Requirements